 There’s nothing like a bonus, unexpected lesson; and it’s one of the reasons I love to share these attractions with my family.
 As we discussed with Janine before boarding, times might be tough, but locals can still appreciate their local town or region and re-discover things to do without spending a fortune or travelling too far.

-Cataract Gorge Cruise into the South Esk River
+Cataract Gorge Cruise: South Esk River

 Of course, the most spectacular part of the Cataract Gorge Cruise is the entry into the South Esk River.
 The skipper has to sound the horn as he approaches Kings Bridge in case a rogue member of the Tadpole Club decides to jump into the icy waters from above.
 Apparently some teenagers still engage in this ancient Tasmanian tradition, but I would strongly discourage such an idiotic hobby!